DragonDiffusionbyBoyo/Boyonodes/readme.md

 # Boyonodes

 Essential nodes for semantic image editing workflows with **Kontext**, **Qwen Image Edit**, and **HiDream E1.1** models.
 Streamlines iterative editing, dataset creation, and batch processing for next-generation semantic editing pipelines.
+Now with Lora loader for Wan2.2 which automatically selects pairs and any trigger words for you.

 ## Semantic Image Editing Workflow Nodes